What is a community forest?

 No. The Cheakamus Community Forest (CCF) is an equal partnership between the RMOW, Lil’wat Nation and Squamish Nation.
 Decisions are made by the partners, not the RMOW alone.
 As well, the community forest tenure carries a legal obligation mandated by the Ministry of Forests, Lands & Natural Resource Operations to harvest 20,000 m3 of wood per year, which is substantially less than has been harvested in the past by private companies.
 Through updated analysis of the land base based on community values, the Cheakamus Community Forest successfully negotiated with the Ministry of Forests and Range to reduce the amount of timber to be cut in the area from between 33 to 36,000 m3 to 20,000 m3.
 If the community forest did not exist, private companies could be harvesting up to that amount each year with extremely limited input from Whistler.

 The community forest partners hold the community forest tenure in an incorporated Limited Partnership.
 The Cheakamus Community Forest Society is responsible for planning, management, and operations.
-The Cheakamus Community Forest Society has contracted the operations to a local forestry operator – Richmond Plywood.

 Is old growth forest being logged?